maboa/MDN/Buffering-Seeking-and-Time-Ranges.md

 The ```buffered``` attribute will tell us which parts of the media has been downloaded.
 It returns a ```TimeRanges``` object which will tell us which chunks of media have been downloaded.
 This is usually contiguous but if the user jumps about while media is buffering, it may contain holes.

-Consider we have created an audio element,
+This will work with video too but consider we have created an audio element,

 `````html
 <audio id="my-audio" controls src="music.mp3">